 Apparently, the humidity level in the basement should always be checked and assessed to prevent possible damages.
 If your basement’s humidity level is too low, it may affect your health and cause bloody noses and dried sinuses.
 Worse, it can lead to more serious respiratory problems like asthma.
 Poor humidity can also cause chapping of skin and other skin problems.

 “What is a good humidity level for a basement?”
-A lot of people ask this question as this is a serious matter that can help them prevent damages on their basement.
+A lot of people ask this question as this is a serious matter that can them prevent damages in their basement.
 Normally, your basement serves as storage, recreational or living space and sometimes, a wine cellar.
-This is why the proper humidity level for basement will depend on the purpose of basement.
-Understanding the basement humidity range will help you know the optimal basement humidity level for your home.
+This is why the proper humidity level for the basement will depend on the purpose of the basement.
+Understanding the basement humidity range will you know the optimal basement humidity level for your home.

 Apart from dehumidifiers, you can also use a hygrometer to the measure humidity level of your basement.
-This device resembles a thermometer and is known as a helpful tool in controlling humidity level and preventing damages in your basement.
-It can also help you determine the safe humidity level for basement.
+This device resembles a thermometer and is known as a ful tool in controlling humidity levels and preventing damages in your basement.
+It can also you determine the safe humidity level for the basement.
 If the humidity level in your hygrometer shows it is over 50 percent, stay calm and check for consistency.
 If the reading remains high, you need to take the necessary steps to prevent serious problems.